Italalala/CPSC334-Final_Project/README.md

 **Jovenitskah**

-The goal of this project was to create an uncannily human simulacrum which could be used mobily in a performance to trigger video projections.
+The goal of this project was to create an uncannily human simulacrum which could be used mobile in a performance to trigger video projections.
 The doll once constructed received the name Jovenetskah.
 The performance became a meditation on the entrapment of memory and trauma in the body, and on relationships with elder family members.